trimstray/nginx-admins-handbook/README.md

 ## Who this handbook is for

 If you do not have the time to read hundreds of articles (just like me) this multipurpose handbook may be useful.
-I created it in the hope that it will be useful, especially for System Administrators and Experts of web-based applications.
-I think it can also be a good complement to official documentation.
+I created it in the hope that it will be useful especially for System Administrators and Experts of web-based applications.

+This handbook does not get into all aspects of NGINX.
+What's more, some of the things described in this guide may be rather basic because most of us do not configure NGINX every day and it is easy to forget about basic/trivial things.
+On the other hand that also discusses heavyweight topics for advanced users so there is something for everyone.

 I did my best to make this handbook a single and consistent.
 It's organized in an order that makes logical sense to me.
+I think it can also be a good complement to official documentation.
 Of course, I still have a lot [to improve and to do](#contributing--support).
 I hope you enjoy and have fun with it.

 ## Before you start